 Shared lives placements can provide you with:

-Is the Shared lives service regulated and inspected?
+Shared lives service that is regulated and inspected

 All our Shared lives carers are checked, approved, trained and monitored by the Shared lives service.